mist64/cbmbus_doc/7 JiffyDOS.md

 The device puts the second pair of data bits onto the two wires (CLK: #2, DATA: #3).

-The wires have to be valid 25 µs after the "Go" signal.
+The wires have to be valid for 1 µs after 10 µs.

 #### 5: Device puts data bits #4 and #5 onto wires
 ![](docs/cbmbus/jiffydos-06.png =601x131)

 The device puts the third pair of data bits onto the two wires (CLK: #4, DATA: #5).

-The wires have to be valid 36 µs after the "Go" signal.
+The wires have to be valid for 1 µs after 11 µs.

 #### 6: Device puts data bits #6 and #7 onto wires
 ![](docs/cbmbus/jiffydos-07.png =601x131)

 The device puts the final pair of data bits onto the two wires (CLK: #6, DATA: #7).

-The wires have to be valid 47 µs after the "Go" signal.
+The wires have to be valid for 1 µs after 11 µs.

 #### 7: Device signals no EOI, and is now busy again
 ![](docs/cbmbus/jiffydos-08.png =601x131)